sergueik/springboot_study/basic-mongo/README.md

 * Connection #0 to host localhost left intact

 ```
-it is WIP to debug what is causing empry response body
+it is WIP to debug what is causing empty response body
 after fix is  made,

-container log will showi slighhtly different implementation details .
-For __2.3.4.RELEASE__ it will be
+container log will show slightly different implementation details.
+For release __2.3.4__ it will be working correctly too
 ```text
 Searching: "1642535883087"
 Result: "Optional[example.Model@2d5eb373]"